sammorrell/spaceexeconf2018-website/contents/getting-here.md

 # Getting Here

-The conference itself will be hosted in the **Henderson Lecture Theatre** in the Xfi Building on the Streatham campus of the University of Exter.
+The event is being held in the **Henderson Lecture Theatre** in the Xfi Building.
+The building is on the Streatham Campus of the University of Exeter.
+The building is marked at in this map.
-As the conference is being held at the weekend, there will be [free parking available around campus](https://www.exeter.ac.uk/visit/directions/carparks/).
-There is also a [park and ride service](https://new.devon.gov.uk/roadsandtransport/parking/park-and-ride/) available should you wish to use it.
+If you've coming by car, there is plenty of parking available on campus.
+There is on-road parking available on Prince of Wales Road as well as [free parking](https://www.exeter.ac.uk/visit/directions/carparks/) available in the university car parks, which are well signposted when on campus.
+There is also a park-and-ride scheme operating on the outskirts of the city.

+You can also get to the campus by bus using the D bus service, which operates from the city centre.

 ## Address:
 [